Early this morning, like every year, the Smithfield Christmas auction takes place outside Hart's Of Smithfield in London's meat market.

 The fortnight before Christmas is the busiest time of the year for butchers (while January is the leanest month).
 So it's vital that they sell every surplus of meat before the holiday: anything left behind might spoil by the New Year.

 Customers queue here from the early morning for the best position to secure a bargain.
-Later in the day, BBC reported more than 1,500 visitors at the Smithfield Christmas auction this year.
+Later in the day, the BBC reported more than 1,500 visitors at the Smithfield Christmas auction this year.

 And some lucky ones can leave without spending a dime: host Greg Lawrence tosses a coin every now and then.
 If punters get it right, they get the meat for free.
 Otherwise, they pay the (low) price of the item.